 But, some still have something to say about ESPN's decision to honor the transgender Olympian, and their words are not kind.
-Today, I set the record straight.
+Today, let’s set the record straight.
 Here are five reasons why you should never argue Caitlyn Jenner's existence (nor her ESPY award):

 1. She is not harming anyone by being herself.
-Transgender people, similar to gay people or any queer people in the LGBTQ spectrum do not physically harm or emotionally traumatize another individual during their process of coming out and living true to themselves.
+Transgender people, similar to gay people or any queer people on the LGBTQ spectrum do not physically harm or emotionally traumatize another individual during their process of coming out and living true to themselves.
 I understand that some may say it goes against their religious views, but disagreeing with someone and shaming someone with visceral anger are two very different things.

 2. She is saving lives by living authentically.
 Did you not hear the statistic that over 40% of trans people have attempted suicide?
 That they get bullied, beaten up and murdered with incredibly high statistics.
 Having a role model that trans youth can look up to (or older trans individuals like Caitlyn who are just now gaining the courage to come out) is vital in our society.
 To me, that is the perfect representation of courage.

 3. She has no reason to be "craving publicity" or attention.
 Caitlyn Jenner, when presenting as Bruce Jenner had a variety of opportunities to gain fame and recognition.
 Most well known is her affiliation with the Kardashian clan and their multi-billion dollar trademark.
 All she had to do was stay faithful to Kris Jenner and she would've had many opportunities to gain attention.
 Why would someone change their gender identity for publicity?
 While Caitlyn is a wonderful role model now, she won't be an icon forever once the publicity fades away.
 That compromise seems quite extreme.